 Design and display: no miniLED 11-inch model

 Rumors regarding a new design for the iPad Pro 2022 started in June 2021.
 According to Bloomberg’s Mark Gurman, this iPad could feature a glass back to enable wireless charging, most likely via MagSafe.
-Then, in December, the journalist corroborated with his previous report.
+Then, in December, the journalist corroborated his previous report.

 Wireless charging replaces the usual power cable with an inductive mat, which makes it easier for users to top up their device’s battery.
 It has grown into a common feature in smartphones but is a rarity among tablets.
 Apple added wireless charging to iPhones in 2017 and last year updated it with a magnet-based MagSafe system that ensured more consistent charging speeds.